 If you reside in Quebec, you must adhere to Quebec’s sponsorship requirements, and your income will be assessed by the Quebec immigration ministry.

-What is a sponsorship undertaking?
+What is a family & spousal sponsorship undertaking?

 By signing a sponsorship undertaking, you assume legal responsibility for the family member you are sponsoring.
 If they require government social assistance, you will be obliged to repay the funds.